genropy/genropy_saved/docs/genro/webpage_elements/form/form_widgets/textboxes/textbox.rst

 Description
 ===========

-    Textbox is used to insert a text.
-Genro textbox is taken from Dojo ValidationTextBox (add???
-Is it true?), so it supports all of Dojo ValidationTextBox attributes.
+    Textbox is used to insert a text

 .. _textbox_attributes: